ovh/cds/docs/content/contribute/development.md

 Prepare database:

-This command will create tables, index and initial data on CDS database. you have to launch it each time you have to upgrade cds.
+This command will create tables, indexes and initial data on CDS database. you have to launch it each time you have to upgrade cds.

 ```bash